Crate pest [−] [src]

 compute(&self) -> i32

-Now all we need to do is to write the three cases of interest, namely number
+Now all we need to do is to write the three cases of interest, namely number, addition, and

 (&number: number) => number.parse::<i32>().unwrap()